stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:info@stlartworks.org'
 ---

 Young creatives (14 - 19 years old) in the St. Louis metro area can earn a stipend through paying apprenticeships in the arts.
-APPLICATIONS OPEN ON NOV.
-1, 2015 to be a part of the spring 2016 project teams!
+APPLICATIONS OPEN ON Jan.
+31, 2016 to be a part of the summer 2016 project teams!